A bit of history as to how the whole thing started….and a bit more

 Personal note: I have postage stamps from this region and times

-Over time, Ho Chi Minh and his movement grew in strength and gained the recognition of China and the Soviet Union.
+Over time, Ho Chi Minh and his Communist movement grew in strength and gained the recognition of China and the Soviet Union.
 His revolution culminated in the final defeat of the French forces in the decisive battle of Dien Bien Pho.
 It’s worth noting that as the French became more and more desperate in their attempts to defeat the insurgents, they turned to the US for assistance.
 The US President, Dwight Eisenhower, was agreeable to help and even contemplated the possible use of Atomic weapons….but with one major demand – that when the conflict was over, that the French would grant independence to their colony in the South.
-The French refused the condition, determined to retain their “empire”, they lost the war and the “rest is history”.
+The French refused the condition, determined to retain their “empire”…. they lost the war and the “rest is history”.
 I personally know one person who traveled to Saigon as a part of the effort required to allow the bombers with their A-Bombs to successfully navigate to the area.
 I personally know another person who has seen the plans that were drawn up by the military for the effort…still a classified document.
+One bit of enormous irony – Eisenhower conferred with Congress about the possibility of intervention and one of his strongest opponents was the Majority Leader in the Senate…Lyndon Johnson.

 Back to the main thread…

-Negotiations between the parties eventually culminated in 1954 with the Geneva Conference which created a partitioned Vietnam and a plan for elections in 1956 to decide unification of the North and South.
+Negotiations between the parties (France and the Communists) eventually culminated in 1954 with the Geneva Conference which created a partitioned Vietnam and a plan for elections in 1956 to decide unification of the North and South.
 The elections never took place as neither side was willing to take a chance on a defeat.

-The North then began an effort to infiltrate and subvert the South, with the hope of eventual unification.
+The North then began an effort to infiltrate and subvert the South, with the hope of an eventual forced unification.
 In the guerilla war that ensued, the North was successful for a time but the South, led by its President, a fellow named Ngô Đình Diệm, gradually gained the upper hand.
-The army in the south was getting some assistance from the US in the form of materials and a small group of Special Forces.
+The army in the south was getting some minor assistance from the US in the form of materials and a small group of Special Forces.
 The South Vietnamese army and its personnel were quite loyal to Diem and well led.
 In the personal papers of Ho Chi Minh, he recalls how he once imprisoned Diem and that he was the only person that Ho had any fear of.
-The records from the North show that they knew they were failing and were moving to shutting down the effort.
+The records from the North show that they knew they were loosing and were moving to give up on the entire effort.
+The South was winning the war, the population was remaining loyal and there was no talk of a greater involvement by the US.

 However, all that changed in November, 1963.

-Diem was not popular with the upper folks in the Kennedy administration.
+Diem was not popular, despised is a more accurate attitude, by the upper folks in the Kennedy administration.
 He was a Catholic in a Buddhist nation, did not believe in Freedom of the Press or Freedom of Speech or most other “Freedoms” as we have in the Bill of Rights, and was very harsh in the manner in which he handled criticism, especially from those Buddhist’s.
 He was not a “Liberal” when the US was being lead by folks who thought that all our friends should be just like us, or could be made into liberal democracies if we helped, demanded and pushed hard enough.
 Problem is that Diem knew his country and people better than we did by far and rejected the changes we demanded.
 That November it culminated in a coup, proposed in the Kennedy White House with Kennedy’s support and approval and engineered with the direct assistance of the CIA, which resulted in his removal from office and his murder.

-Problem was – we had no idea of who would take his place and where they stood with respect to the war or how much authority they might be able to command.
+Problem was – we had no idea of what would come next.
+There was no clear choice as to who would take his place and where they stood with respect to the war or how much authority they might be able to command or how the Army felt about them.
 As a consequence, a fatal power vacuum was created both in the Army and the Government.

 Sound familiar? – How about Iraq?